aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 This tutorial explains how to configure and deploy a public fullnode to connect to the Aptos devnet using Google Cloud (GCP).
 Running a public fullnode in the cloud usually provides better stability and availability compared to running it on your laptop. **If you are looking to deploy a production grade public fullnode, we recommend you to deploy it on the cloud.**

-:::tip Alternative methods for running a public fullnode Read [Public Fullnode](/nodes/full-node/public-fullnode) if you want other alternatives for deployment.
-Using cloud comes with a cost, and it varies depends on how you configure it.
+:::tip Alternative methods for running a public fullnode Read [Public Fullnode](./index.md) if you want other options for deployment.
+Using cloud comes with a cost, and it varies depending on how you configure it.
 :::

 ## Prerequisites